Super-futures/animalspirits/README.md

 ## Status

-v0.9 prototype · continuous behavioural field model · 3 regions · 3 axes · 3 states
+v0.10 prototype · continuous behavioural field model · 3 regions · 3 axes · 3 states · insight-driven interaction

 This is a research prototype and affective observatory.
 It is not a trading signal engine.